GBlanch/GCP-Uber-Data-Engineering-project/README.md

 ## Data Analysis

-Despite the Data Eng. work has been mostly finalized, we proceed to perform some Data Analysis.
+Despite the Data Eng. work has been mostly finalized, we proceed to perform some `Data Analysis`.
 For doing this, we will only pull the columns we want to include in our dashboards by creating specific queries.

-Hence, our new table or 'analytical layer' from which we will build our dashboard is the following:
+Hence, our new table or `analytical layer` from which we will build our dashboard is the following:

 ```SQL
 CREATE OR REPLACE TABLE `uber-data-eng-19sep2023.uber_de_dataset.analytics_table` AS (